-As the founder of Idealab, Bill Gross has advised and helped fund more than 100 companies, been involved with 300 rounds of financing of more than $3.5 billion and 35 successful IPOs/acquisitions — and that’s just since 1996.
-However, it’s the 40 companies that failed that Bill has learned the most from.
-From giving credit and sharing equity, to seeking out opposite skills and recruiting A+ talent, Bill shares the patterns to success for startups in this First Round CEO Summit talk.
+As the founder of Idealab, Bill Gross has advised and helped fund more than 100 companies, been involved with 300 rounds of financing of more than $3.5 billion and 35 successful IPOs and acquisitions — and that’s just since 1996.
+But, it’s the 40 companies that failed that Gross has learned the most from.
+From giving credit and sharing equity, to seeking out opposite skills and recruiting A+ talent, Gross shares the patterns to success for startups in this First Round CEO Summit talk.

 - Entrepreneur — The idea person.
-The entrepreneur is the one who has ideas and explores what it might take to get those ideas off the ground.
+The one who explores what it might take to get ideas off the ground.

 - Producer — The doer.
-The producer is the one to push projects forward and get them done.
+The one to push projects forward and get them done.
 The producer is concerned with making the product, selling it, and answering customers’ questions.

 - Administrator — The process builder.
 The administrator is concerned with planning, organizing, and building out processes.
 They have the necessary skills to build bureaucratic processes so organizations can function effectively as they grow.

 To give a concrete example, let’s say you have the extreme of these four people sitting in a room.
 They’re looking at the window and there’s a smudge on the window.
 The producer would look at the window and say, “We got to get that window clean.
 Let’s just have all the windows in the building cleaned as well.
-I’ll get someone doing that right away”.
+I’ll get someone doing that right away.”
 The administrator will look at that and say, “There’s a scratch on that window or a smudge there.
 Why don’t we have a form?
 When someone sees something wrong, they can fill that out.
 That will get sent over to HR.
 That will then get processed.”
 The entrepreneur looks at the window and sees a parking lot across the way and says, “I wonder what we could put over there?”
 He doesn’t even see the scratch, doesn’t see the window or anything.
 He’s just looking at the next frontier.
-The integrator looks over there and says, “I wonder what those three people are thinking.”
-Doesn’t see the window either and just cares about the people and how they can be brought together.
+The integrator looks and says, “I wonder what those three people are thinking.”
+They don't see the window either.
+They just care about the people and how they can be brought together.

 You can see how different people look at the world completely differently.
 They look at the exact same situation and they see it from completely different angles.
 You want all four people in the room and all four of those people on your management team, or at least those characteristics represented at your company.

-So often founders or early employees feel threatened when more experienced or smarter people join their team.
+So often, founders or early employees feel threatened when more experienced or smarter people join their team.
 To be successful, you need these people and you need to be okay with having smarter and more knowledgeable people join your team — that should actually be your primary goal with every hire.
-This is obvious, but most often doesn't happen.
+This is obvious, but doesn't happen all that often.
 The most successful founding teams are able to explain to their existing team that bringing in the absolute best people will actually benefit everyone because they’re going to help build a more impactful and valuable company in the long-term.

 Always treat the cash you have like it’s your last money.
-In Bill’s experience, many companies he worked with that failed were working on products that were 1-2 years ahead of their time.
+In Gross’ experience, many companies he worked with that failed were working on products that were one to two years ahead of their time.
 If they had been able to cut back and stay lean until the market had ripened for their product, they would have likely had a good chance at success.

 Often entrepreneurs, by their very definition, can get overly optimistic about where the company is going and what they’re going to accomplish in a short amount of time.
 You need to be able to meet the promises you make — it’s a competitive advantage.
 It’s better to set realistic goals and exceed them than set unrealistic goals and not meet expectations.
 This is particularly important when recruiting and selling your company to future hires.